 However, a merger isn’t a simple or easy process.
 Aside from needing to restructure to accommodate the new expansion, as well as to remove costly redundancies, there is the basic question as to who will be in control of the new company.
 Depending on how the two constituent companies were structured, shareholders, directors, and executives might all have a say in how the merger happens, and what will happen to their positions and stakes after the merger.
 Additionally, creditors will have a say, as a merged company inherits both the pre-merger companies’ debts and liabilities, on top of their assets.

 The firm’s attorneys have a wealth of experience representing both buyers and sellers in mergers, acquisitions, and other corporate transactions.
+With offices conveniently located in Garden City, Nassau County, and Babylon in Suffolk County, Blodnick, Fazio & Clark provides high-quality legal care at reasonable prices.
 If you require legal assistance concerning business startups, formation, corporate acquisitions and mergers, corporate restructuring, or another business matter, call (516) 280-7105 or fill out our contact form for a free consultation.